JoaoPedroPP/Git-Management/README.md

 ### Prerequisites

-To install gitmgt is necessary your machine has the following prerequisites:
+To install gitmgt it is necessary that your machine has the following prerequisites:

 * Rust
 * Cargo